wazo-platform/wazo-js-sdk/README.md

   expiration: // optional integer.
 Session life in number of seconds.
 If omitted, defaults to 3600 (an hour).
   username: // required string
   password: // required string
+  backend: // optional string.
+If omitted, defaults to wazo_user
   callback: // optional callback function to receive token });
 ```